jayeshthk/spec-dec/README.md

 A good model to test would be `llama-3-8b-instruct` or `deepseek-coder-6.7b-instruct`.

-## Submission Instructions

-When finished, please zip this folder and upload the zipfile to this form: https://docs.google.com/forms/d/1COjBZBA5jSxpaLtBZlD-ktAS0LnWbiH4LfyUgzowgpg/edit

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.